batcholi/Archean_wiki/src/consumables/Spool.md

 ## Deleting a cable
 You can delete a cable with a `right-click` as long as the tool in your hand is the appropriate cable spool.

+## Painting cables
+You can paint cables using the [Paint Tool](../tools/PaintTool.md) just like you would with blocks.
+Cables offer two additional customization options:
+- `Shift` to paint a cable and make it transparent
+- `X` to paint a cable normally with a striped effect

+You can also combine both effects by holding down both keys.

 ---
 >- *When creating your cable, if it refuses to be created, it is likely that you do not have enough available length in your current spool to create the cable.*
 >- *Cables have no transfer limit nor loss related to length.*